patroni/patroni/docs/CONTRIBUTING.rst

 1. PostgreSQL packages need to be installed.
 2. PostgreSQL binaries must be available in your `PATH`.
 You may need to add them to the path with something like `PATH=/usr/lib/postgresql/11/bin:$PATH python -m behave`.
+3. PostgreSQL plugin `test_decoding <https://www.postgresql.org/docs/current/test-decoding.html>` must be installed.
-3. If you'd like to test with external DCSs (e.g., Etcd, Consul, and Zookeeper) you'll need the packages installed and respective services running and accepting unencrypted/unprotected connections on localhost and default port.
+4. If you'd like to test with external DCSs (e.g., Etcd, Consul, and Zookeeper) you'll need the packages installed and respective services running and accepting unencrypted/unprotected connections on localhost and default port.
 In the case of Etcd or Consul, the behave test suite could start them up if binaries are available in the `PATH`.

  Install dependencies: